 The main finding is that there will be an irreversible loss of the West Antarctic and Greenland ice sheets by 2150 under a high-emission future scenario.
 Under this pessimistic scenario, the melting of these two giant ice sheets alone will result in 1.4 meters (4.5 feet) of global sea level rise

 Even under a more forgiving scenario where fossil fuels are curbed by the end of this century, ice sheets alone are still likely to contribute to around 0.5 meters (1.6 feet) of sea level rise by 2150.
-If things stay the same as present, we're perhaps looking at least 100 centimeters (39 inches) of sea level rise from ice sheets melting.
+If things stay the same as present, we're perhaps looking at (39 inches) of sea level rise from ice sheets melting.

 The study authors argue that the only way to prevent an ice sheet/sea level run-away effect is to reach net-zero carbon emissions before 2060.
 Many countries have pledged to aim for net-zero by 2050, but there’s tons of skepticism around whether their goals will be achieved or whether countries will sneakily carry on with business as usual.